apache/airflow/README.md

 ## What goes into the next release?

-Often you will see an issue that is assigned to specific milestone with Airflow version, or PR that gets merged to the main branch and you might wonder which release the merged PR will be released in or which release the issue will be fixed in.
-The answer to it is as usual - it depends.
+Often you will see an issue that is assigned to specific milestone with Airflow version, or a PR that gets merged to the main branch and you might wonder which release the merged PR(s) will be released in or which release the fixed issues will be in.
+The answer to this is as usual - it depends on various scenarios.
 The answer is different for PRs and Issues.

-To add a bit of context, ee are following the [Semver](https://semver.org/) versioning scheme as described in [Airflow release process](https://airflow.apache.org/docs/apache-airflow/stable/release-process.html).
-More details are explained in detail in this README in [Semantic versioning](#semantic-versioning) chapter, but in short, we have `MAJOR.MINOR.PATCH` versions of Airflow, where `MAJOR` version is incremented when there are breaking changes, `MINOR` version is incremented when there are new features added, and `PATCH` version is incremented when there are only bug-fixes and doc-only changes.
+To add a bit of context, we are following the [Semver](https://semver.org/) versioning scheme as described in [Airflow release process](https://airflow.apache.org/docs/apache-airflow/stable/release-process.html).
+More details are explained in detail in this README under the [Semantic versioning](#semantic-versioning) chapter, but in short, we have `MAJOR.MINOR.PATCH` versions of Airflow.

+* `MAJOR` version is incremented in case of breaking changes
+* `MINOR` version is incremented when there are new features added
+* `PATCH` version is incremented when there are only bug-fixes and doc-only changes

 Generally we release `MINOR` versions of Airflow from a branch that is named after the MINOR version.
 For example `2.7.*` releases are released from `v2-7-stable` branch, `2.8.*` releases are released from `v2-8-stable`